irfanoezen/irfanoezen/README.md

 - 🌱 I’m currently learning front-end web development.
 - 🏋️‍♂️ I am just working on projects on theodinproject.com.
+- 🚀 I look forward to collaborating on web-based open-source projects.
-- ⚡ Motto: If it doesn't challenge you it wont change you!
+- ⚡ Motto: If it doesn't challenge you it won't change you!
 - 📫 You can reach me on